sodadata/docs/soda-cl/numeric-metrics.md

 If you have connected Soda Core to a Soda Cloud account, Soda Core pushes check results to your cloud account.
 Soda Cloud stores the measured value of each metric that a check result produces during a scan in a Cloud Metric Store.
 Over time, these historic values accumulate and you can reference them to detect anomalous values relative to historic values for the same metric.
 Therefore, you must have a Soda Cloud account to use dynamic thresholds.

+We recommend you to consider `between` thresholds for change over time as changes may be nagative as well.
+Use for example a threshold like `between -10 and +50`

 <br />

 The most basic of dynamic threshold checks has three or four mutable parts: